johntam718/node-mysql2-helper/README.md

   tableName: "user_account",
   primaryKey: "user_id",
   columns,
-  queryFn: db.query.bind(db), // Optional: put your own query function here if you don't connect DB by DatabaseManagement class
+  queryFn: db.query.bind(db), // Optional: put your own query function here if you don't connect DB by DatabaseManagement class from this package
 });
 ```